gavinlyonsrepo/cylon-deb/README.md

 or ccrypt menu function. the user does not need config file.
 * NAME: cylonCfg.conf
 * PATH: ``` $HOME/.config/cylon/cylonCfg.conf ```
-This Path can be overwritten by environmental variable see next section.

 * SETTINGS:
 "DestinationX" is the path for backups.
 "gdrivedestX" is remote google drive directory file ID